-- Cancellation and curtailment: If you need to cancel your holiday before leaving, or end it prematurely and come home earlier than planned, this lets you claim back any losses resulting from transport, accommodation and excursion cancellations or rearrangements
+Cancellation and curtailment: Cancellation cover is essential if you need to cancel your holiday before departure or end it prematurely, allowing you to claim back any financial losses.

-- Baggage: This cover lets you claim for the cost of replacing your possessions if your baggage is lost or stolen
+Baggage: This cover compensates you for the cost of replacing possessions if your baggage is lost or stolen.

 Travel insurance for South Africa: exclusions and things to watch out for